chinm4/Ramp-Interview/README.md

 **Actual:** The filter stops showing "Loading employees.." until `paginatedTransactions` is succeeded

-  -Simple bug which is fixed by moving the setIsLoading(false) to be called right after the await employeeUtils. fetchAll() call is made.
+  -Simple bug which is fixed by moving the setIsLoading(false) to be called right after the await employeeUtils.fetchAll() call is made.

 ##### Part 2